 Greg has been director of the Center for History of Physics since January, 2009.
 Before that, he served as chair of the Department of History at West Virginia University in Morgantown, where he taught for many years.
 He received a B.S. in physics from St. Vincent College in Latrobe, PA in 1974, and a Ph.D. in history of science from the University of Toronto, Canada in 1982.

 The Leaping Robot Blog is written by W. Patrick McCray, the author of Visioneers, Keep Watching the Skies!, and Giant Telescopes.
+He was an associate historian at the History Center from three years.
+He received both his B.S.
+(1989) and M.S.
+(1991) degrees in Materials Science and Engineering from the University of Pittsburgh and his Ph.D. in Materials Science and Engineering/ Anthropology from the University of Arizona in 1996.
 He is currently a professor in the Department of History at the University of California at Santa Barbara.
-He was an associate historian at the History Center from xxxx to xxxx.

 Will Thomas and co-blogger Christopher Donohue write about a mix of issues from the history of modern science.
 Frequently addressed topics include 18th-century natural philosophy, 19th and 20th-century anthropology and social thought, and 20th-century physical and technical sciences.
 They also specialize in the problems involved in interpreting history, and in building a working body of historical knowledge.